 This article is part of a series.
-Read the first entry here.
+For the beginning of this series, please see our previous article.

 The flurry of benefaction in which the Nettleship Library had been established could not last indefinitely and, in 1903-4, the committee reported that the budget for books had fallen again.